basf/mamba-tabular/docs/development.md

 **Note:** You can also set up a virtual environment to isolate your development environment.

-### How to Contribute
+## How to Contribute

 1. Create a new branch from the `develop` branch for your contributions.
 Please use descriptive and concise branch names.
 2. Make your desired changes or additions to the codebase.
-3. Ensure that your code adheres to our coding style guidelines.
+3. Ensure that your code adheres to [PEP8](https://peps.python.org/pep-0008/) coding style guidelines.
 4. Write appropriate tests for your changes, ensuring that they pass.
     - `make test`
 5. Update the documentation and examples, if necessary.